15 Plyometric Exercises for Runners: Boost Your Power & Performance

-While focusing on weightlifting in the gym for strength is key, adding plyometric training into your gym sessions is a great way to boost your power, help you run faster, and improve your overall running performance.
+As part of your strength training routine, you should add plyometric exercises for runners to your gym sessions to boost your power, help you run faster, and improve your overall running performance.

-In this guide to plyometric exercises for runners, we will show you how these fast, explosive cross-training exercises are designed to improve your endurance, strength, coordination, stability, and conditioning.
+In this guide, we will show you how these fast, explosive exercises are designed to improve your endurance, strength, coordination, stability, and conditioning, and give you our top 15 moves to try out at your next workout.

 Plyometrics are exercises that involve fast, explosive movements, such as skipping and jumping, that maximize muscle contractions and boost power output.

-There is minimal ground contact time with the ground as the goal is to bounce back off the surface as quickly as possible.
+There is minimal ground contact time as the goal is to bounce back off the surface as quickly as possible.

 Training your muscles to contract quickly produces explosive power, resulting in improved running economy.